fonnesbeck/CDRN_Obesity/reference/analysis_plan.md

 where $\theta_j$ is a vector of parameters corresponding to model $G_j$.

+### Gaussian processes for time series modeling

-To allow for very flexible modeling of the BMI measurement time series, we will use Gaussian processes (GP), a Bayesian non-parametric regression approach.
-This avoids being contstrained to standard parametric model forms, and obviates the need to perform model selection among candidate forms.
+To allow for very flexible modeling of the BMI measurement time series, we will use Gaussian processes (GP, Rasmussen and Williams 2005), a Bayesian non-parametric regression approach.
+This avoids being constrained to standard parametric model forms, and obviates the need to perform model selection among candidate forms.
 Gaussian processes can be made to model complex non-linear time series, by choosing the appropriate covariance function to describe the variation among observations.
 A GP describes a distribution over functions, which can be neatly adopted to describe observed BMI trajectories as realizations from a typical underlying pattern in BMI change over time.

 A Gaussian process is fully specified by two functions, a mean function $m(t)$ and a covariance function $k(t, t^{\prime})$,